i-william-hr/ServerDashboard/README.md

 Do not forget:

+- Install packages on master: apt update && apt install -y python3 python3-venv python3-pip openssh-client

-- Install packages on each slave: apt update && apt install -y virt-what; apt install -y net-tools; apt install -y netcat-openbsd; apt install -y mysql-client; apt install -y mariadb-client-compat
+- Install packages on each slave: apt update && apt install -y virt-what; apt install -y net-tools; apt install -y netcat-openbsd; apt install -y mysql-client; apt install -y mariadb-client-compat; apt install -y openssl

 - Change bind from 127.0.0.1 to 0.0.0.0 at the Py end if no reverse proxy is used, Change port as desired